channingwei/healthassist-rag/DEPLOYMENT.md

 1. **Build Fails on Backend**
    - Check logs for missing dependencies
-   - Ensure `requirements.txt` is in root directory
+   - Ensure `requirements-simple.txt` is in root directory
-   - Verify Python version is 3.9.0
+   - Verify Python version is 3.13.4
+   - If setuptools error occurs, try using `requirements-simple.txt`

 2. **Frontend Can't Connect to Backend**
    - Verify `REACT_APP_API_URL` environment variable